 When to Call a Personal Injury Lawyer in Huntington, NY

 Any time you are injured in an accident, you could potentially qualify for damages from the responsible parties.
-If you spent any time in a hospital because of your injuries, or you had to miss any work, you have damages that a lawsuit or insurance claim could compensate, and you should consider speaking with a Huntington personal injury lawyer.
+If you spent any time in a hospital because of your injuries or had to miss any work, you have damages that a lawsuit or insurance claim could compensate for, and you should consider speaking with a Huntington personal injury lawyer.

 In most accident cases, there is someone you can hold responsible for the injuries.
 In some cases, such as home accidents, you might not have another party you can file a claim against.
 However, injuries caused by defective or dangerous household products, injuries on someone else’s property, car accident cases, medical malpractice cases, or even car accident cases should all be taken to a personal injury lawyer for help.